-The band's six-months residency introduced live jazz into Chelsea Harbour.
-Their History includes appearances at the Pizza Express, the Barbican Centre, the 100 Club, the Royal Festival Hall and Tufnell Park Tavern.
-They were featured on BBC Radio 2, France's Antenne 3 and Czech Radio's World Service as well as at Festivals in Canterbury, Lucerne, Schaffhausen, Seville incl. other Andalucian locations, Munster in Alsace, Hay-on-Wye and Silkeborg.
+The band's six-month residency introduced live jazz into Chelsea Harbour.
+Their history includes appearances at the Pizza Express, the Barbican Centre, the 100 Club, the Royal Festival Hall and Tufnell Park Tavern.
+They were featured on BBC Radio 2, France's Antenne 3 and Czech Radio's World Service as well as at Festivals in Canterbury, Lucerne, Schaffhausen, Seville and other Andalucian locations, Munster in Alsace, Hay-on-Wye and Silkeborg.

 Currently, further festival appearances are being negotiated and sponsors for various projects sought.